BAnSsal/Restaurent_Order__WebDevlopment/README.md

-Sure, here's a simplified version of a `README.md` file for your restaurant project:
+Here's a revised `README.md` that includes a section to showcase the working of your project using photos:

 ---